Namling: Geography

 The town is located at an altitude of 4683 metres (15,367 feet), at a bend in the Tsangpo River.
 The township of Namling covers an area of 391 km2 and has a population of about 7000 people.
 Several forts can be seen along the hills above the river valley and one fort is the Namling Dzong.
 Vegetation in the area is sparse today, almost devoid of any vegetation looks like a desert country.
 Fossils (assessed to be of 15 million years age) unearthed here reveal that leaves, willows, alders, maples, rhododendrons and conifers existed here.
 The village is situated on a cone-shaped hill.

 Education

 Namling has developed in recent times into a regional educational centre, overlooked by the Bureau of Education.
-In 1993, the Namling County Schools Project received funding from the USA-based Boulder-Lhasa Sister City Project.
+In 1993, the Namling County Schools Project received funding from the US-based Boulder-Lhasa Sister City Project.
 The schools of this project achieved the best results in 1994, in Tibet.